 - FEMA's Revalidation Letter lists Letter of Map Change (LOMC) issued under older floodplain maps and reaffirmed for the July 6, 2015 DFIRM.
 The Revalidation Letter does not list LOMCs that have been incorporated, superseded by new or revised mapping or no longer valid.
 The Revalidation Letter is considered legally binding, in the same manner as an original LOMR-F or LOMA, provided that a copy of the original determination accompanies the Revalidation Letter.

 - FEMA has revalidated the previous Letter of Map Revision (LOMR) which amended the floodplain maps for the Blackfoot and Clark Fork Rivers following the removal of Milltown and Stimson Dams effective July 29, 2015.
-For additional information please contact the floodplain administrator or review the LOMR here.
+For additional information please contact the floodplain administrator or review the LOMR here and here.

 Flood Insurance Study